YOU ARE VIEWING A DEMO REPORT

 Angela is likely to be quick to come up with ideas and discuss options for addressing the feedback.
 Angela will probably respond well to feedback that focuses on what is going right and frames adjustments as not being personal.

-Preference Opportunities 07
+07 Preference Opportunities ENFP

 Back to Table of ContentsKey qualities and opportunities for development by preferences